SuppliedOrange/EmberKey/readme.md

 There are plenty of reasons this command may fail.
 This can be because you don't have python or pip in your PATH.
 Easy fix? open up `requirements.txt` and install all the modules manually using PyCharm or pip or whatever you like.
 Open an issue if you hit a problem.

-You should now be able to run the main file using `py/python/python3 hotkey_main.py`
+You should now be able to run the main file using ApplicationName.bat

 ## Installing the Executable
 Don't want to spend time figuring out how to build the app locally?
 Executables is the answer.
 Head to the Releases (Link this to releases *doThis) tab and grab a fresh .exe with no long, boring processes.
 Enjoy!